rwilliams659/beercation/README.md

 3. Once the installation is complete, run `npm start`
 4. Go to `http://localhost:3000/` in your browser to view and interact with the application

-## Preview of the Application

-//gifs & screenshots here

 ## Technologies Used

 - React